 Note: Some of the links in this article may be affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed.
 I only recommend what I personally have used, and I appreciate your support!

-What is TOR?
+What is the TOR Network?
 (The Onion Router)

-Tor, also known as The Onion Router, takes its name from the way in which it transmits data in layers.
-It takes your data, including identifiable information such as your IP address, wraps it up in multi-layered encryption and sends it through a network of randomly selected relay servers, each of which only knows their small portion of the journey and not the entire entry to exit transfer.
+When using something like the Tor browser, your data – including identifiable information such as Tor users IP address – wraps it up in multi-layered encryption and sends it through a network of randomly selected relay servers, each of which only knows their small portion of the journey and not the entire entry to exit transfer.

 Let me give you another example to help explain this better.